gabysantosw/simple-calculator/README.md

 - v0.1
   - [ ] `1, -, 1, =, 3` > if result (after pressing equals) is 0 and a number is pressed it gets concatenated to the zero, pressing a number / other button after hitting equals should start a new set of calculations (like hitting C?)
+  - [ ] Add a footer with a link to portfolio
+  - [ ] remove opacity of text buttons, better plain white for screens with brightness lowered
   - [x] Fix grid in mobile layout (v0.11)